alexis-menendez/alexis-menendez/README.md

 > *“...but more often he would be alone, feeling through a certain quick instinct, which was almost a divination, that the secrets of art are best learned in secret, and that Beauty, like Wisdom, loves the lonely worshiper.”*
 >  *― Oscar Wilde, The Happy Prince and Other Tales*

 There’s a kind of understanding that only solitude makes possible.
-Not because quiet is slow, but because it’s clear.
-I believe in carving out space for reflection, not to escape the work, but to connect more deeply with it.
-Some insights arrive best in stillness, unshaped by noise, untangled from performance.
+I believe in reflection as part of the process.
+Some insights arrive best in stillness, unshaped by noise and the pressure to perform.
 But I don’t stay in the quiet forever.
 Solitude is where the idea starts, collaboration is where it comes to life.

 #### 3. Collective Craft
 > *“No one is born fully-formed: it is through self-experience in the world that we become what we are.”*